On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Introduction

 \section{Introduction}

 A strategy to address the inverse Galois problem over $\Q$ consists of studding the image of continuous representations of the absolute Galois group $G_\Q :=\Gal(\overline{\Q}/\Q)$.
 More precisely, let $\overline{\rho} : G_\Q \rightarrow \GL_n(\F_{\ell^s})$ be a continuous representation.
-As $\ker \overline{\rho} \subseteq \GL_n(\F_{\ell^s})$ is an open subgroup, there exists a finite Galois extension $K/\Q$ such that $\ker \overline{\rho} = G_K := \Gal(\overline{K}/K)$.
+As $\ker \overline{\rho} \subseteq G_{\Q}$ is an open subgroup, there exists a finite Galois extension $K/\Q$ such that $\ker \overline{\rho} = G_K := \Gal(\overline{K}/K)$.
 Therefore

-This reasoning shows that, whenever we are given a Galois representation of $G_\Q$ over a finite field $\F_{\ell^s}$, we obtain a realization of $\mbox{Im} \rho \subseteq \PGL_n(\F_{\ell^s})$ as a Galois group of $\Q$.
+This reasoning shows that, whenever we are given a Galois representation of $G_\Q$ over a finite field $\F_{\ell^s}$, we obtain a realization of $\mbox{Im} \overline{\rho} \subseteq \GL_n(\F_{\ell^s})$ as a Galois group of $\Q$.

-By using this strategy and the notion of good-dihedral representations (or some generalization), introduced by Khare and Wintenberger in their proof of Serre's modularity conjecture \cite{KW}, several cases of the inverse Galois problem for projective symplectic groups has been proved (see \cite{wie}, \cite{DW11}, \cite{KLS} and \cite{ADSW14}).
+By using this strategy and the notion of good-dihedral representations (or some generalization), introduced by Khare and Wintenberger in their proof of Serre's modularity conjecture \cite{KW}, several cases of the inverse Galois problem for projective symplectic groups and odd-dimensional orthogonal groups have been proved.
+We refer the reder to \cite{AdR15} and \cite{wie} for a discussion on previous results towards the inverse Galois problem that have been proved by using this method and its variants.